 Tomás is Co-Founder and Executive Director of the Global Catholic Climate Movement, working to help the Catholic Church turn the Laudato Si’ call into bold action for climate justice.
-He was previously a Fulbright Scholar at the Harvard Kennedy School, served in the UNFCCC doing political outreach and comms for the COP21, worked as a marketeer with Google for the Latin American and Southeast Asian markets, and co-founded a faith-based nonprofit, Potencialidades, doing social justice work in the slums of Buenos Aires.
+He was previously a Fulbright Scholar at the Harvard Kennedy School, served in the UN Climate Secretariat doing political outreach and comms for the COP21, worked as a marketeer with Google for Latin America and Southeast Asia, and co-founded a faith-based nonprofit doing social justice work in the slums of Buenos Aires.
 He completed a Master’s degree in Public Administration with a concentration in climate policy at the Harvard Kennedy School and a Master’s degree in Public Policy at Universidad Torcuato Di Tella.
 He grew up in Buenos Aires, where he had his spiritual home with the OFM Franciscan friars, and lives in Rome with his wife, Vicky.

 Christina oversees all the operations and campaigns of GCCM, aiming to empower the Catholic community to bring Laudato Si’ to life.
 She brings over 15 years of leadership on environmental and social justice issues for a variety of non-profit, government and educational institutions.
 She is passionate about exploring the intersection of spirituality and social justice and supporting people’s spiritual transformation through contemplative practices and engagement in social and ecological justice.
 She has degrees from Yale University and the Graduate Theological Union in Berkeley.
 She currently lives in Boston with her husband Steffano and rascally toddler Malaya Clare.

 Reba Elliott is the Communications Director.
 She brings over a decade of nonprofit leadership to the organization, including managing U.S. campaigns for the Laudato Si’ encyclical.
 She lives in central Virginia with her husband and children.